dba-i/mssql-dba/README.md

   - `query`: The SQL query to optimize.
 - **Behavior:**
   - Identifies tables involved in the query and fetches comprehensive schema information.
-  - Analyzes existing indices and identifies potential redundancies or missing indices.
+  - Analyzes existing indexes and identifies potential redundancies or missing indexes.
   - Suggests schema-level optimizations and highlights query inefficiencies.
   - Generates optimized query files and schema optimization scripts with detailed documentation.

-### Optimize Indices
+### Optimize indexes

-- **Name:** `optimize-indices`
+- **Name:** `optimize-indexes`
-- **Description:** Optimize indices on specified tables.
+- **Description:** Optimize indexes on specified tables.
 - **Input:**
   - `tableNames`: A string containing the names of tables to optimize.
 - **Behavior:**
-  - Fetches information about existing and missing indices for the specified tables.
+  - Fetches information about existing and missing indexes for the specified tables.
-  - Identifies inefficient indices and suggests removing them.
+  - Identifies inefficient indexes and suggests removing them.
   - Provides options for index consolidation where possible.
-  - Analyzes missing indices and includes them if necessary, while avoiding redundant indices.
+  - Analyzes missing indexes and includes them if necessary, while avoiding redundant indexes.
   - Generates index optimization scripts with detailed documentation.
   - Creates rollback scripts and index maintenance stored procedures.